VoxeLibre/VoxeLibre/mods/PLAYER/mcl_hunger/API.md

 this mod is mostly seen as standalone for now.
 This may change in the future development of MineClone 2.
 Hopefully.

+## Before using this mod
+This mod is a no-op when the game is started with damage disabled.
+Before using any of the functions, first check if global variable “`mcl_hunger`” is present.

 ## Hunger level
 The hunger level of the player is a whole number between 0 and 20 inclusive.
 0 is starving and 20 is full.
 The hunger level is represented in